wardi/wardi.github.io/_pages/bad_apple.md

 Reassigning the upper 4 bits is the same as moving a command left or right in the table.

-This is the combined "decompression" table that maps the 8 input bits from the EEPROM to 9 output bits for the LCD display module:
+This is the combined lookup table that maps the 8 input bits from the EEPROM to 9 output bits for the LCD display module:

 <img src="/images/hexmap.svg" height="600" alt="LCD command mapping">

-This table allows issuing one command per clock cycle from our EEPROM to our LCD display module including:
+This mapping allows issuing one command per clock cycle from our EEPROM to our LCD display module including:

 - addressing all CGRAM